daostack/arc.js_legacy/README.md

 });
 ```

-You can add and remove schemes later using `SchemeRegistrar`.
+Add and remove schemes later using `SchemeRegistrar`.

 ### Create a new DAO with founders

-You may create a new DAO with founders by including a "founders" array.
+Create a new DAO with founders by including a "founders" array.
 This will automatically mint tokens and reputation to each founder.
 See `NewDaoConfig`.

 ```javascript
 const newDao = await DAO.new({